Alex313031/thorium/docs/ABOUT_RELEASES.md

 version of Thorium is appropriate to download for their machine.

 Many users have been confused and posted issues across my repos on what option they should choose when downloading a release.
 AVX what?
 SSE huh?
 What's the difference?
-Why does one work on my machine but the other doesn't ?
+Why does one work on my machine but the other doesn't?

 ### About SIMD